openhab/openhabian/CONTRIBUTING.md

 * Use two (2) spaces when indent code.

 * `local` declerations of variables shall be used when possible.

+### Usage of `apt-get update` command

+To minimize unnecessary updates of the local apt database running `apt-get update` is only permitted in:

+1) Once in the `first-boot.bash` file prior to installing the system first time.

+2) Once when the `openhabian-config.sh` script is invoked.

+3) When new repository sources are added by installation scripts.

 ## Test Architecture

 Testing is based on three pilars: A) *Installation of base system*, B) *Test Cases*, and C) *Static analys using linter*.